teohsinyee/facebook-page-scraper/README.md

 - So the most popular videos will have higher visibility
 - It makes us (the audience) hard to consume the spiritual materials

-- Facebook is a bit buggy, it did not record the 'watched-video'
+- Facebook is a bit buggy, it CAN'T tell the users has the video being 'watched before'.
-- So the audience needs to spend time and click in and watch the video again
+- So the audience needs to spend time and click in and watch the video again.

 Impact:
 - Find the patterns of which genre of talk will get most attention & reasons behind